ids-basecamp/ids-basecamp/quick-start-guide/README.md

 - Clone the [ids-basecamp](https://github.com/ids-basecamp/ids-basecamp) repository
 - Go to quick-start-guide directory

+- To start the environment run the code below:

+> docker-compose -p ids-basecamp up -d

-- To download the environment run this code below
+- To shutdown the environment run the code below:

 > docker-compose down
-- To run the docker image use this code below
-> docker-compose -p ids-basecamp up -d

 ## About the containers